 The first subject code should be the most accurate and specific code possible.
 When your BISAC code is more precise, more chances are to attract more targeted readers who are more likely to purchase.

-Classify your book depending on its content and the key aspects that will resonate with potential buyers.
+Could you classify your book depending on its content and the key aspects that will resonate with potential buyers?

-There is no point in including a ‘General’ code if you have already chosen a more specific BISAC code for a given category or subcategory.
+Including a 'General' code is OK if you have already chosen a more specific BISAC code for a given category or subcategory.

 BISAC codes are supposed to exhibit consistency across different formats of the same work.